openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Digital Credentials API offers several advantages for implementers of both Verifiers and Wallets.

 Firstly, the API serves as a privacy-preserving alternative to invoking Wallets via URLs, particularly custom URL schemes.
-The underlying app platform will only invoke a Wallet if the End-User confirms the request based on contextual information about the credential request and the requestor (Verifier).
+The underlying app platform will only invoke a Wallet if the End-User confirms the request based on contextual information about the Credential Request and the requestor (Verifier).

-Secondly, the session with the End-User will always continue in the initial context, typically a browser tab, when the request has been fulfilled (or aborted), which results in an improved user experience.
+Secondly, the session with the End-User will always continue in the initial context, typically a web browser tab, when the request has been fulfilled (or aborted), which results in an improved user experience.

 Thirdly, cross-device requests benefit from the use of secure transports with proximity checks, which are handled by the OS platform, e.g., using FIDO CTAP 2.2 with hybrid transports.

 And lastly, as part of the request, the Wallet is provided with information about the Verifier's origin as authenticated by the user agent, which is important for phishing resistance.

 ## Protocol